-50% of the award will be based on internal measures and measured based on 2010 performance only; and 50% of the award will be based on external measures.
+50% of the award will be based on internal measures and measured based on 2011 performance only; and

+50% of the award will be based on external measures.

-The financial factors for the internal measures award will be earnings per share growth and net charge-off ratio.
-The financial factor for the external measure award will be total shareholder return compared to peers over a three-year performance period and the internal measure awards will vest over three years as well.
+The financial factors for the internal measures award will be EPS growth and net charge-off ratio.
+The financial factor for the external measure award will be total shareholder return compared to peers over a three-year performance period.